 Whilst juggling the tough competition of the Kelloggs Nutri Grain Series in 2011/12, Ky set his sights on the London 2012 Olympics and was one of the first athletes to qualify for the Australian Team along with fellow Clubmate Melissa Gorman.

-As the London Olympics came to a close Ky had to quickly change his focus again back to the 2012/13 Nutri Grain Series which begins on the 23rd December 2012.
+As the London Olympics came to a close Ky had to quickly change his focus again back to the Nutri Grain Series which begins and continuing his career in the surf sport arena.